 Depending on your setup, your message can take one of three forms: a simple message (optionally with an image), an alternative product such as a lower-priced tier, or a promotional offer like a discount or extended trial.

-Read on for how it works, why it matters, and how RevenueCat can take care of the painful parts for you.
+Read on for why retention messaging matters, how it works, and how RevenueCat can take care of the painful parts for you.

 What implementing the API yourself looks like